TheMythologist/android-cracker/README.md

 `/data/system/locksettings.db` is a sqlite file and you can open it with sqlite3 cmdline tool or the [DB browser](https://sqlitebrowser.org/).

-## How does the pin/password lock works?

 The pin lock contains 4 digits (0-9) and the password is a sequence of digits (0-9) and/or alphabet (a-z, A-Z) with length of 4 or more.
 Android adds a salt to the end of pin/password, and calculates the SHA1 and MD5 hashes of the salted password.

 ## Android 6.0 to 8.0

 For gestures, the gesture is represented as an integer of "balls" in order (e.g. 1258).
+(Note the change in the digits, as the digits are now from 1-9 instead of the previous 0-8.
+The hashed sequence is also now in raw integer format instead of the previous hexstring.)
 The relevant files are located either in `/data/system/gatekeeper.password.key` for PINS and passwords, or `/data/system/gatekeeper.gesture.key` for gestures.

 All gatekeeper key files are stored in the following format: